ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 ### Memory

 If you find that your queries and database activity suffers from performance issues due to a lack of memory, you may scale the amount of RAM allocated to your service.
-Your PostgreSQL service runs with two containers in a cluster, so the amount of memory you add will be added to both containers.
+Your PostgreSQL deployment runs with two containers in a cluster, so the amount of memory you add will be added to both containers.

 ### Scaling